damoc1es/AdventOfCode-2022/README.md

 Solutions in Python for [Advent of Code y=2022](https://adventofcode.com/2022); code in `src`, inputs in `data`.

+NOTE: Code was written at 7am, waking up 10 minutes before coding; I'm honestly surprised that it works.

 <!--- advent_readme_stars table --->
 ## 2022 Results